daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 To confirm that you've successfully set up your Daytona workspace with Cookiecutter Data Science, follow these steps:

 - In your workspace, run the `ccds` command.
 You should be prompted to enter project details.
-- After entering the details, check that a new directory has been created with the project name you specified.
+- After entering the details, check that a new directory has been created with the specified project name.
 - Navigate into the new directory and verify that it contains the standard Cookiecutter Data Science project structure, including folders like data, models, and notebooks.
-- Try running a Python script or Jupyter notebook within the new project structure to ensure that all necessary libraries are installed and functioning correctly.
+- Try running a Python script or Jupyter Notebook within the new project structure to ensure necessary libraries are installed and functioning correctly.

 If you can complete these steps without errors, you've successfully set up your Daytona workspace with Cookiecutter Data Science!